 5th grade students work independently on writing assignments and their Christian Hero project:

 - Using a Chromebook, students type and create information displayed with their Christian Hero/Wax Museum project.

 - Using a Chromebook, students utilize the Readworks.digital website to practice comprehension skills and strategies.

-- Using Chromebooks, students type and print final drafts of writing assignments onto a Google doc.
+- Using Chromebooks, students type and print final drafts of writing assignments using Google Docs.

-- Desktop computers are used to remediate and extend math concepts on Eduplace
+- Using desktop computers, students remediate and extend math concepts on Eduplace.

 In addition to the regular classroom instruction, students receive foundational training in a weekly technology class.
-Our technology curriculum spirals to build upon the skills taught in the prior years.
-We introduce our youngest students in PreK and Kindergarten to technology through the introduction of a computer workstation, the use of a mouse and basic navigation of a website.
-Fundamental keyboarding skills, word processing and multimedia presentation creation are introduced in first grade.
-Second through fifth grade students expand on these fundamental skills while being introduced to spreadsheets, desktop publishing techniques, digital photography and research strategies.
-Students are exposed to coding early in their academic careers, with opportunities to expand the knowledge each year.
+Our technology curriculum spirals to build upon the skills taught in prior years.
+We introduce our youngest students in Pre-K and kindergarten to technology through the introduction of a computer workstation, the use of a mouse, and basic navigation of a website.
+Fundamental keyboarding skills, word processing, and multimedia presentation creation are introduced in first grade.
+Second through fifth grade students expand on these fundamental skills while being introduced to spreadsheets, desktop publishing techniques, digital photography, and research strategies.
+Students are exposed to coding early in their academic careers with opportunities to expand the knowledge each year.
 Coding clubs are offered to those desiring additional learning.